Applying for a Grant

 Identification numbers needed to apply for federal funds

-The requirement for grant applicants, including libraries, to have a DUNS number to receive federal funds is changing.
-To receive federal funds as a grant recipient, a library must register in the federal System for Award Management (SAM) at SAM.gov and obtain a new, non-proprietary Unique Entity Identifier (UEI) by April of 2022.
-This applies for any new applications submitted to Washington State Library and for current grantees to continue to receive grant funds from Washington State Library.
+Grant recipients must be registered in the federal System for Award Management (SAM) at SAM.gov and provide the Unique Entity Identifier (UEI) for their organization.
+This applies to any new applications submitted to Washington State Library and for current grantees to continue to receive grant funds from Washington State Library.
+DUNS numbers are no longer accepted as of April 2022.

-Examples of federal funds your library may receive include Library Services and Technology Act (LSTA) grants such as Washington State Library (WSL) Professional Development grant program, the Washington Digital Heritage grant program, the American Rescue Plan Act of 2021 (ARPA) grants, WSL Youth Services Online Tracking Services grants, direct grants from the Institute of Museum and Library Services (IMLS), etc.
+Examples of federal funds your library may receive include Library Services and Technology Act (LSTA) grants such as Washington State Library (WSL) Professional Development grant program, the Washington Digital Heritage grant program, WSL Youth Services Online Tracking Services grants, direct grants from the Institute of Museum and Library Services (IMLS), etc.

 The Office of Management and Budget (OMB) revised the Uniform Guidance for grants (2 C.F.R. part 200) on August 13, 2020.
-This was the first major updating of the Uniform Guidance since 2014.
-The relevant requirement that describes the transition away from using DUNS numbers (from Dun & Bradstreet) as entity identifiers to Unique Entity Identifiers (UEI) (from Ernst & Young through SAM.gov) is in 2 CFR § 25.300:
+This was the first major update to the Uniform Guidance since 2014.
+Section 2 CFR § 25.300 describes the transition away from using DUNS numbers (from Dun & Bradstreet) as entity identifiers to Unique Entity Identifiers (UEI) (from Ernst & Young through SAM.gov):

 Requirement for recipients to ensure subrecipients have a unique entity identifier.